Use SNAP/EBT at participating locations and get bonus fruits and vegetables!

 Mobile markets: Mobile markets aggregate a wide variety of products from multiple farms and then bring the food to convenient locations.
 Market operators redesign and renovate a vehicle both for transporting products and materials efficiently and for promoting and generating excitement about the market.
 Vehicles can include school buses, box trucks, or bicycle carts, and customers may shop inside or outside of the vehicle.
 Mobile markets typically follow a weekly schedule of market stops and can serve multiple cities, towns, and counties.
 Choose what you want when the market comes to you, often at workplaces or in neighborhoods.

-Retail stores: A more traditional shopping experience, retail stores are often open daily with long hours.
+A more traditional shopping experience, retail stores are often open daily with long hours.
 Retail stores frequently offer products beyond food, and aggregate from a variety of farms.
-Produce at retail stores is not always locally-produced, although all our Maine Harvest Bucks stores offer a large selection of local food.
+Produce at retail stores is not always locally-produced, although all the Farm Fresh Rewards stores offer a large selection of local food.